dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

     ## parasite_fam       4 121.06  30.266  7.3347
     ## rec_time:day_char  8 115.43  14.429  3.4967

-Next, we add the interaction between host and parasite genotype, which was the primary interest of our experiment.
+Next, we add the interaction between host and parasite genotype.
 It is significant as well, but only marginally, and it appears less explanatory than the main effects (i.e. it has a lower mean square).

     ## Data: filter(bdr, trt == "infected")
     ## Models: